netceteragroup/skele/packages/config/README.md

-# Config
+# Girders Elements Config

-Girders Element's `config` package is a small library that can be used to create **layered configuration** setup useful when building platforms.
+Girders Elements' `config` package is a small library that can be used to create **layered configuration** setup useful when building platforms.

 A *configuration* consists of one or more **feature configuration objects** (ex. translations, theme etc).